Where is Lead Found?

 Upon completion of this section, you will be able to

-- Lead may still be found in some commercial products.
+- Lead may still be found in

-- Some imported home remedies and cosmetics contain lead.
+- Some imported jewelry and candies,

 - Lead concentrations in soil, air, and water can be especially high near the sites of historic or ongoing mining operations or smelters.